yli3/RepData_PeerAssessment1/PA1_template.md

 ## 2: weekend       43      12407
 ```

-On average, using our completed dataset, weekend daily activity surpassed weekday daily activity by `2149` steps.
+On average, based on our completed dataset, weekend daily activity surpassed weekday daily activity by `2149` steps.

 ## Concluding statements